 - the mission and purpose of the TLD; and

 - applicable laws, government rules or requirements and the Published Policies.

 An Applicant or a Registrant:

-must provide true and accurate details and information about itself at the time of Application for, and registration of, the domain name and make those warrants as described in the Published Policies; and
+- must provide true and accurate details and information about itself at the time of Application for, and registration of, the domain name and make those warrants as described in the Published Policies;

-must provide to their Registrar updated details and information as soon as practicable when information about the Registrant changes, and in any case no greater than 14 days from such change.
+- must provide to their Registrar updated details and information as soon as practicable when information about the Registrant changes, and in any case no greater than 14 days from such change; and

 The Registry Operator reserves the right to review domain name Applications for consistency with the mission and purpose of the TLD and cancel, lock, place on hold, transfer or delete Applications or Registrations which, in the Registry Operator’s sole discretion, appear to have been registered in bad faith.